bacpack-system/packager/doc/UseCaseScenarios.md

 Green color indicates which Packages will be built.

-Blue colored arrows indicate which Packages are built because of `--build-deps-on` or `--build-deps-on-recursive` option.

 Arrows indicate dependency (build deps) between Packages.
 When Package A depends on Package B the following is written.